aimee-mcneil-melville/ToDo-Full-Stack/README.md

 _As a user, I want to click a button next to any word and delete it from the list so that I can remove any mistakes I make._
  - You'll need a new action creator and a modified reducer
- - You'll probably need to add `mapDispatchToProps` in `WordContainer`.
-Look at the [Redux Basics Tutorial](http://redux.js.org/docs/basics/UsageWithReact.html) if you get stuck.
+ - You'll probably need to add `useSelector` in `WordContainer`.
+Look at the [Redux with React documentation](https://redux.js.org/tutorials/fundamentals/part-5-ui-react#using-redux-with-react) if you get stuck.

 _As a user, I want to click a button next to any image and delete it from the list so that I can get rid of pics that just aren't cute anymore._